pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

   }
 ```

-And in the entry point of the application we can provide a version of the dependency that actually
+And 'i the entry point of the application we provide a version of the dependency that actually
 interacts with the real world API server:

 ```swift